It Ends Tonight

 He laughed, the noise echoing throughout the overpass.
 A gold tooth peaked out through his smile.

-“Yeah I guess that's true.
+“Yeah, I guess that's true.
 But a shelter just opened up nearby.
 Why don't you let me show you?
-It definitely beats melting in this heat.”
-He said, makeshifting a visor out of his hand as he looked up to the sun as if to challenge its assault.
+It definitely beats melting in this heat,” he said, making a visor out of his hand as he looked up to the sun as if to challenge its assault.

-“Great!”
-I heard him say eccentrically, tone shifting from the humid uncertainty of before.
-His footsteps suddenly got louder as he jogged up to my side.
+“Great!” he said, tone shifting from the humid uncertainty of before.
+His footsteps suddenly got louder as he jogged to my side.

-It was probably around 3pm at that point.
+It was probably around 3 PM at that point.
 Every step I took felt heavy, monotonous.
 My mind was empty echoing: left foot, right foot, left foot, right foot.
-Shadows flashed across my body as I transitioned from the area adjacent to I-95 to the sprawled buildings springing from downtown.
+Shadows flashed across my body as I transitioned from the area adjacent to I-95 to the sprawl of buildings springing from downtown.

 “So, what's your name?” the man asked, pulling me out of my thoughts and making me once again aware of his presence.